bernedom/bernedom.github.io/_posts/2022-07-19-software-quality-roadmap.md

 Once the scale is established drawing a spider graph of how the characteristics are rated as well with an expected goal value or relevance for the product helps to visualize the current state and gap for each characteristic.
 It is of course tempting to put all goal values to the highest value so a good approach is to weigh the goal values by relevance.
 An embedded system without any user interface might have a low relevance in the usability part, or software running in a very isolated environment might put the compatibility or portability part to a very high number.
 Another good way of getting more realistic values is to place the goal number at the value that we want to achieve with the next product increment.

+{%include figure.html url="images/software-quality/quality_assessment.png" description="An example for a spider graph of a quality assessment showing the actual assessment (red) and the target value for the next product increment (blue)" %}

 Assessing the gap in software quality from an engineering perspective is a good starting point to start the discussion on how to get actual work items regarding improving quality into a prioritized backlog.

 ## Preference Matrix